CustomerSure

 6. sexual activity,

-Again, pretty simple.
-Does this apply to your satisfaction surveys?
-Probably not, unless the nature of your business touches upon any of the above categories.
-For instance, if you deal with a very specific health condition, any customer who completes your survey is clearly indicating they have that condition, so, yes, your feedback forms are sensitive.
+Does this apply to your customer satisfaction surveys?
+Probably not, unless your business touches on any of these sensitive areas.
+For example, if you deal with a specific health condition, any customer completing your survey is indicating they have that condition, making your feedback sensitive

-• Data subject: that’s you and I, dear reader.
-Anyone who is the subject of personal data.
+• Data subject: That’s you and I. Anyone who is the subject of personal data.

 Still with us?
 That’s all the background covered.
-Let’s dive into the detail of getting feedback from your customers, and what you need to do.
+Let’s dive into the details of getting feedback from your customers through a GDPR compliant survey

 Customer Feedback vs Market Research vs Marketing